Exclusive Interview with Pip Spence

 What leadership qualities have you found to be most important in your journey?

 I go back to that authenticity point as being critical for me just in terms of it takes a whole layer of pressure off you when you are not trying to be something that doesn’t come naturally to you.
-The other one is around transparency and willingness to partner or build relations.
+The other one is around transparency and willingness to connect.
 Investing in relationships at all levels has certainly helped me feel comfort in decisions I am making as I feel supported.
 The other thing is trust and assuming people are trying to do the right thing rather than coming to a view that people are out to break the system either internally or externally.

 What hiring strategy do you use to recruit the best talent for your organisation?

 One thing is making sure you are showing your organisation off at its best and encouraging transparency.
-Thinking about fresh talent you need to hire in versus identifying talent you can grow within the organisation and getting that balance right.
+Thinking about fresh talent you need to hire-in versus identifying talent you can grow within the organisation and getting that balance right.
 Engaging with people externally so they want to come and work in the organisation.
 Our best recruitment strategy is being an organisation where people want to work.
 Being clear about what you are working on and be clear that if you come and work for CASA you get to do exciting and interesting and meaningful work.